A light and bright, detached bungalow in the delightful village of Morfa Nefyn in North Wales.

 Further afield there is the two popular seaside resorts of Pwllheli and Abersoch, offering fantastic seaside enterainment as well as a good choice of other things to do.

 All ground floor.
-Two bedrooms: 1 x double, 1 x triple bunks (double below, single on top).
-Bathroom with bath, separate shower, basin and WC.
+Two bedrooms: 1 x double, 1 x twin.
+Bathroom with bath, shower over, basin and WC.
 Outdoor shower.
 Kitchen.
-Dining room.
+Sitting room with dining area.
 Sitting room with woodburning stove.

 About the location